Kitchen Divas

 • White Sugar: A little sweetness from the sugar balances all of the other flavors.

-See the recipe card below for the full ingredient list and the exact quantities of each ingredient.
+See the recipe card below for the exact quantities of each ingredient.

 Variations

-• Vegetable Medley: Use the same ingredients in this recipe and add chopped cauliflower, carrots, celery, and even red bell pepper.
+• Vegetable Medley: Use the same brining ingredients in this recipe and add chopped cauliflower, carrots, celery, and even red bell pepper.

 How to Make Horseradish Pickles